Wall Street gains on hopes of stimulus-powered rebound, Boeing boost

 By Uday Sampath Kumar and Devik Jain

-June 29 (Reuters) - Wall Street's main indexes rose on Monday following a sharp selloff last week, as investors clung to hopes of a stimulus-backed economic rebound even as coronavirus cases surged, while a jump in Boeing shares boosted the blue-chip Dow.
+June 29 (Reuters) - Wall Street rose on Monday and the S&P 500 edged closer to its biggest quarterly gain since 1998 as investors clung to hopes of a stimulus-backed economic rebound, while a jump in Boeing shares boosted the blue-chip Dow.

-A spike in virus infections in Southern and Western states last week spooked U.S. markets, but the threat of a deeper-than-feared recession has led investors to expect that the Federal Reserve or Congress will step in with more stimulus.
+A spike in virus infections in Southern and Western states last week sparked a sell-off in equities, but the threat of a deeper-than-feared recession has led investors to expect that the Federal Reserve or Congress will step in with more stimulus.

 "The market believes that the Fed has its back," said Sam Stovall, chief investment strategist at CFRA Research in New York.